Ryan Foster (runner)

 Ryan Foster (born 26 August 1988) is an Australian middle distance runner and coach who specialises in the 800 metres.

+Biography

 He graduated from Pennsylvania State University in 2011.
 He won four Big Ten 800 metres titles, was an All-American over 800 metres and the mile run.
 Ryan holds two Australian National records: the indoor 800 metres and the indoor 1000 metres, as well as five school records: indoor 800 metres, indoor 1000 metres, indoor mile, indoor distance medley relay, outdoor sprint medley relay.
 Ryan was also the first Tasmanian to break the 4-minute mile barrier.